1. Organisation of the Service

 The Syndicat may manage directly the water supply, or contract it out to a private company, eg Veolia, Suez-Lyonnaise des Eaux, Saur.

 The nature of these private sector contracts does vary, and there is a lot of controversy in France about the role of private companies in local water supply services.
-We covered this issue in an article in our Newsletter entitled Water Companies Making ‘Abusive’ Profits.

 The Syndicat (or private operator) may also manage the sanitation services, although there may be separate organisational arrangements for water and sanitation.
 Thus, whilst a local council may work an inter-communal basis for the water supply, it may manage sanitation services on its own.